What Is Borderline Personality Disorder (BPD)?

 - Close family member (father, mother, sibling) with BPD or another personality disorder

 - Sexual, emotional, or physical abuse in childhood or adolescence

 Although borderline personality disorder in men occurs at about the same rate as it does in women, far more women receive a BPD diagnosis.
 Researchers don't have a clear picture of why mental health professionals diagnose borderline personality disorder in women more often than in men.
 Some theorists believe there may be issues with the way it's diagnosed or that more women with the condition end up in treatment.

 Borderline Personality Disorder in Children

 Some studies suggest that there are indicators of borderline personality disorder in children, reporting that early signs of borderline personality disorder may show up in childhood.
-Certainly children with one or more of the risk factors may begin to develop the disorder early on, even if it doesn't really show up until adolescents or early adulthood.
+Certainly children with one or more of the risk factors may begin to develop the disorder early on, even if it doesn't really show up until adolescence or early adulthood.

-The emotional instability, erratic behavior, and pathological traits of a borderline personality may seem as if they could occur in most anyone – and they can.
+The emotional instability, erratic behavior, and pathological traits of a borderline personality may seem as if they could occur in almost anyone – and they can.
 Everyone behaves erratically, impulsively, and in risky ways at some point in life.
 The individual with borderline personality disorder behaves in these inappropriate ways consistently and has a pattern of the negative behaviors over the long-term.

 Gluck, S. (2021, December 17).
 What Is Borderline Personality Disorder (BPD)?, HealthyPlace.
 Retrieved on 2023, May 29 from https://www.healthyplace.com/personality-disorders/borderline-personality-disorder/what-is-borderline-personality-disorder-bpd